Randomness below complete theories of arithmetic: Background and state-of-the-art

 \subsection{Join properties of PA and random degrees}

-Our result is a join property of $\PA$ degrees with respect to 1-random degrees, and is one of the main algebraic properties in the study of the structure of the Turing degrees: \begin{defi} A Turing degree $\mathbf{a}$ satisfies the \begin{itemize} \item {\em join property} if, for every non-zero $\mathbf{b}<\mathbf{a}$, there exists $\mathbf{c}<\mathbf{a}$ with $\mathbf{b}\vee \mathbf{c}=\mathbf{a}$. \item {\em cupping property} if, for all $\mathbf{b}>\mathbf{a}$, there exists $\mathbf{c}<\mathbf{b}$ with $\mathbf{a}\vee \mathbf{c}=\mathbf{b}$. \end{itemize} \end{defi} Does every $\PA$ degree have the join property?
+Our result is a join property of $\PA$ degrees with respect to random degrees.
+The {\em join property} is one of the central algebraic properties in the study of the structure of the Turing degrees: \begin{defi} A Turing degree $\mathbf{a}$ satisfies the \begin{itemize} \item {\em join property} if, for every non-zero $\mathbf{b}<\mathbf{a}$, there exists $\mathbf{c}<\mathbf{a}$ with $\mathbf{b}\vee \mathbf{c}=\mathbf{a}$. \item {\em cupping property} if, for all $\mathbf{b}>\mathbf{a}$, there exists $\mathbf{c}<\mathbf{b}$ with $\mathbf{a}\vee \mathbf{c}=\mathbf{b}$. \end{itemize} \end{defi} Does every $\PA$ degree have the join property?
 That was a question raised by \citet{MR820784} and answered in the negative by \citet{lewisjoinnote}.\footnote{\citet{MR820784} calls the degrees having the join property {\em cuppable}.} Recall that $x$ is {\em low} if $x'\equiv_T\emptyset'$, namely the halting problem relative to $x$ is Turing-equivalent to the unrelativized halting set $\emptyset'$.
-The \begin{itemize} \item low $\DNC$, $\PA$, 1-random degrees do not have the join property \citep{lewisjoinnote} \item 2-random degrees have the join property \citep{typical} \item $\PA$ degrees have the cupping property \citep{MR820784} \item 2-random degrees do not have the cupping property \citep{typical}. \end{itemize} Theorem \ref{C1JiRsNKu}, cannot be extended with respect to other standard algebraic properties studied in the Turing degrees, such as bounding a minimal pair, being the supremum of a minimal pair, or even having the meet or complementation property.\footnote{An informative table of these conditions can be found in \citep{typvol}.} It is known that: \begin{enumerate}[ (i)] \item any pair of $\DNC$ degrees below $\zp$ fails to be a minimal pair \citep{Kucera88zp} \item every $\PA$ degree bounds a minimal pair \citep{jocksoarepimin}. \end{enumerate} Toward a strengthening of the join property with randoms shown in Theorem \ref{C1JiRsNKu}, one would consider the property that reals in $\PA$ bound a minimal pair of randoms (before looking at being the join of a minimal pair of randoms).
+The \begin{itemize} \item low $\DNC$ and low random degrees do not have the join property \citep{lewisjoinnote} \item low $\PA$ degrees do not have the join property \citep{lewisjoinnote} \item 2-random degrees have the join property \citep{typical} \item $\PA$ degrees have the cupping property \citep{MR820784} \item 2-random degrees do not have the cupping property \citep{typical}. \end{itemize} Theorem \ref{C1JiRsNKu} cannot be extended with respect to other standard algebraic properties studied in the Turing degrees, such as bounding a minimal pair, being the supremum of a minimal pair, or even having the meet or complementation property.\footnote{An informative table of these conditions can be found in \citep{typvol}.} It is known that: \begin{enumerate}[ (i)] \item any pair of $\DNC$ degrees below $\zp$ fails to be a minimal pair \citep{Kucera88zp} \item every $\PA$ degree bounds a minimal pair \citep{jocksoarepimin}. \end{enumerate} Toward a strengthening of the join property with randoms shown in Theorem \ref{C1JiRsNKu}, one would consider the property that reals in $\PA$ bound a minimal pair of randoms (before looking at being the join of a minimal pair of randoms).
 However even this basic property fails due to (i) and the fact that randoms are $\DNC$.
-This failure contrasts (ii).
+This failure contrasts with (ii).